 How does refrigerating or freezing the dough impact cookies?

 For this experiment, we will be baking one batch at room temperature, one batch refrigerated for an hour, and one batch frozen for an hour to see how temperature impacts cooking.
-For these I modified cook time to account for the colder dough.
-The room temp was cooked for 8 minutes, fridge was 10 minutes, and freezer was 12 minutes.
+For these, I modified cook time to account for the colder dough.
+The room temp was cooked for 8 minutes, the fridge was 10 minutes, and the freezer was 12 minutes.
 All were cooked at 375 degrees.

 Refrigerated for 1 hour

 I think the thing that surprised us most is how refrigerating the dough could impact the look and structure of a cookie.

 What happens if you don’t add brown sugar to cookies?

 For this experiment, we will be replacing brown sugar with white sugar to see how it impacts the cookies.

 Brown Sugar Batch

 We wanted to see how sugars impacted our cookies and the difference is drastic.